botsdevelopers/Beatrix-privacy-policy/README.md

 # 📝 Privacy Policy
 Beatrix is 101% safe and secure to use.
 We use only necessary dat in order to perform commands in a better way possible.
 These privacy policy will explain which type of Data we store and how can any individual request to delete it.
-# 📝 Privacy Policy
-Beatrix is 101% safe and secure to use.
-We use only necessary dat in order to perform commands in a better way possible.
-These privacy policy will explain which type of Data we store and how can any individual request to delete it.

 ## ✨ What type of Data does Beatrix collect?
 We don't collect any personal information from any individual unless they uses the certain commands that needs to store the data.